vircadia/vircadia-docs-sphinx/docs/source/create/avatars/add-flow.rst

 Add Flow to Your Avatar
 ###############################

-You can simulate physics on your avatar's hair, clothes, and body parts with a little bit of scripting and the help of High Fidelity's *Flow  technology*.
+You can simulate physics on your avatar's hair, clothes, and body parts with a little bit of scripting and the help of Project Athena's *Flow  technology*.
 The concept of "Flow" simply mimics the natural movement of hair and other attachments on your avatar.
 You can easily change your avatar's flow settings using the `Flow App <https://highfidelity.com/marketplace/items/370b8ff7-d5ad-4410-9c5c-0ead86e69756>`_.
 In order to use the Flow App, your avatar must contain flow threads.

 .. contents:: On This Page
     :depth: 2